 6. LEGAL APPRAISAL

 There are no specific legal issues arising from this report.
 The production of the Statement of Accounts is a statutory requirement.

 7. OTHER IMPLICATIONS

 7.1 EQUALITY & DIVERSITY

 There are no specific equality and diversity issues arising from this report.

 7.2 SUSTAINABILITY IMPLICATIONS

 There are no specific sustainability implications arising from this report.

 7.3 GREENHOUSE GAS EMISSIONS IMPACTS

 There are no specific greenhouse gas emissions impacts arising from this report.

 7.4 COMMUNITY SAFETY IMPLICATIONS

 There are no specific community safety implications arising from this report.

 7.5 HUMAN RIGHTS ACT

 There are no specific issues arising from this report.

-7.6 TRADE UNION

-The Director of Human Resources may advise on this aspect.
+7.6 TRADE UNION The Director of Human Resources may advise on this aspect.

-7.7 WARD IMPLICATIONS

-There are no specific issues arising from this report.
+7.7 WARD IMPLICATIONS There are no specific issues arising from this report.

-7.8 AREA COMMITTEE ACTION PLAN IMPLICATIONS (for reports to Area Committees only)
+7.8 AREA COMMITTEE ACTION PLAN IMPLICATIONS (for reports to Area Committees only) Nil 7.9 IMPLICATIONS FOR CHILDREN AND YOUNG PEOPLE There are no specific corporate parenting implications arising from this report.
+7.10 ISSUES ARISING FROM PRIVACY IMPACT ASSESMENT There are no specific issues arising from this report.

-Nil

-7.9 IMPLICATIONS FOR CORPORATE PARENTING

-There are no specific corporate parenting implications arising from this report.

-7.10 ISSUES ARISING FROM PRIVACY IMPACT ASSESMENT

-There are no specific issues arising from this report.

 8. NOT FOR PUBLICATION DOCUMENTS

 Nil

 9. OPTIONS

 Not applicable

 10. RECOMMENDATIONS

-The Governance and Audit Committee is recommended to:

-• Note the financial position from the 2021-22 statement of accounts.
+That the financial position of the Council's draft Statement of Accounts 2020/21 be noted.

 11. APPENDICES

-Appendix A: Draft (Unaudited) Statement of Accounts
+None

 12. BACKGROUND DOCUMENTS

 None